 If you disagree with this determination you have the right to appeal it and any future eligibility determinations for SEBB Program benefits through the SEBB appeals process described in (WAC 182-32-2020).

 The SEBB appeals process begins with you requesting a review of the eligibility determination from your organization.
 Please complete the Employee Request for Review/ Notice of Appeal form found on the SEBB website and attach a copy of this letter.
 Your organization must receive your request for review no later than 30 days from the date on this letter.
-For a complete explanation of the appeals process and appeal forms, visit the SEBB website at: hca.wa.gov/about-hca/file-appeal-sebb
+For a complete explanation of the appeals process and appeal forms, visit the SEBB website at: hca.wa.gov/about-hca/file-appeal-sebb.

 Sign and date this letter and return it to your organization.